Gábor Szakácsi: Career

 Hun rose to fame in Hungary and its surrounding areas with his band C.A.F.B. following the success of their 1997 album "Zanza" which launched the group into the country's mainstream.
 Despite its success the band was unable to work together due to Gabor Hun's drug related problems.
 He has left the country after the recording sessions of their 1999 album and formed Sledgeback years later in Seattle.
-Szakácsi started Seattle rock group "The Scoffs" with former members of locally successful punk bands in 2019.
+Szakácsi, known for founding the Seattle-based punk rock band Sledgeback, established several new musical projects in the region during the mid-2010s.
+Most notably, he co-founded the bands Classless Action and The Scoffs, collaborating with musicians from other established local punk rock groups.
+In the mid-2020s, he also collaborated with the rock band The Hallucinatorz, contributing to their third studio album and appearing in the official music video released for the project.